Hamad Butt: Career

 Familiars was first shown in 1992 at the John Hansard Gallery in Southampton.
 Its director the curator Stephen Foster commissioned the work, which enabled Butt to undertake the complex fabrication of the works in collaboration with chemists and technical glassblowers at Imperial College London.
 Familiars is described by critics as invoking existential themes in its provocation of fear, anxiety or dread.
 Art critic Stuart Morgan wrote in a review in Frieze that, on encountering Butt's Substance Sublimation Unit (1992), "Watching iodine crystals inside the rungs of a hollow glass ladder heat and turn into vapour stresses the themes of metamorphosis, disguise or sheer instability, and visitors become more and more uneasy as they sense comparisons between their own existence and that of these volatile substances."
+However, British art historian Daniel Fountain argued that "these works cease to be pureply apocalyptic.
+At any rate, there are just as many references to toys, ladders, and hungry plants as there are to decay, death, and destruction".

 Throughout his work of the 1990s, Butt devised encounters between art and science.
 He was interested in science fiction, as evidenced in his regular usage of the figure of the triffid, as sourced from the cover of the 1963 Penguin paperback edition of John Wyndham's novel The Day of the Triffids: it was etched into the glass books in his first major work Transmission as well and animated in the accompanying video piece.

 Butt also made many paintings, drawings and works on paper.

 Familiars was posthumously included in the exhibition Rites of Passage: Art at the End of the Century (curated by Stuart Morgan and Frances Morris) at Tate Gallery (now Tate Britain) in 1995 alongside works by Louise Bourgeois, Robert Gober, Mona Hatoum, Susan Hiller, Bill Viola and others.
 His work has also been included in group exhibitions at Whitechapel Gallery, Institute of Contemporary Arts, London, and again at Tate Britain, the latter as part of its exhibition of the Tate permanent collection in 2023–24.